Stumpwork embroidery - a free guide

 • and wire for shaping three-dimensional elements

-You can add embroidered shapes that have wire edges to your stumpwork project.
-These shapes can stand on their own and be used to make things like wings, leaves, or clothes.
+4. Wire-Edged Shapes: Create embroidered shapes with wire edges that can stand alone or be used to craft intricate details like wings, leaves, or clothes.

-I then used a green hand-dyed thread to work satin stitch over the padding.
+Next, I used a beautiful green hand-dyed thread to work a satin stitch over the padded area.
+This gives the design a gorgeous, smooth finish.

-By not padding the entire section, I avoided creating a dome-like shape, similar to a halved sphere.
-My approach aimed to mimic the look of a hill that gently slopes down towards a river.
+By not placing the padding in the centre, I avoided creating a dome-like shape.
+Instead, I aimed to mimic the gentle slope of a hill descending towards a river. which hopefully you can see in the second photo.

 Padding with soft cotton thread to create a raised shape in the designFig 2 - Padding worked in DMC Soft Cotton